Al Campanis: Racially insensitive comments

-In 1988, Campanis also said that "Time has diffused the immediate hurt of April 6", and that "It has turned out to be a plus for baseball and myself."
-The Dodgers went on to win the World Series that year.
+In 1988, Campanis himself added similarly: "Time has diffused the immediate hurt of April 6", and that "It has turned out to be a plus for baseball and myself."

 Personal life and family

 Campanis had two sons, baseball player Jim and George.

 Death

 Campanis died on June 21, 1998, at his home in Fullerton, California, from coronary artery disease, at age 81.
 Campanis was survived by his sons, George and Jim, five grandchildren and three great-grandchildren.
 He was interred in the mausoleum crypt at Loma Vista Memorial Park in Fullerton.